Tmunayyer/GoogleContacts/README.md

 ### Client (React)

 The front end of the application was built using **React**.
-Fulfills almost all the needs of this application.
+Fulfills all the needs of this application.
 State management is a simple process with just a few components and it provides the use of JSX when paired with Webpack.

 Two other factors that heavily influenced my decision were my own familiarity with the technology.
-I had taken longer than expected building the API and was able to make up considerable time using a library I am very familiar with.
-Additionally it has better than average documentation and support.
+Additionally it has better than average documentation and support, in my opinion.
 If I did run into problems, debugging or learning would be as painless as possible.

 #### What I Built

-I built out a single page application that was able to render the list of contacts.
+I built out a single page application that was able to render the list of contacts from Google's Contacts API.
 Within each contact subsection the user was able to click an edit button and type a comment for a given contact.

 I also built a sync button that would allow a user to sync their contact list manually with the Google Contacts application.
 This was mostly for convenience for the user's sake.
-If they are adding contacts and commenting on them, they can manually request a sync without having to leave the page or waiting for any type of lazy check implementation of the application.
-In an ideal world the application would sync on a page visit as well as have the manual sync.
+If they are adding contacts and commenting on them, they can manually request a sync without having to leave the page or waiting for any type of lazy check implementation.
+In an ideal world the application would sync on a page visit as well as having the manual feature.

 _Whats Next_: The next thing I would implement on this project would most likely be a search bar to make it easier to find a specific contact.
 After that, maybe a more cohesive login/logout functionality.